VirtualEngine/LabilityBootstrap/Readme.md

 resources and configuration files into a VM's VHD(X) file during the provisioning process. __LabilityBootstrap__ works by creating a self-contained .ISO file containing all the required resources.
-This resulting .ISO file can then be mounted within each (virtual) machine to manually bootstrap the node's deployment.
+This resulting .ISO file can then be mounted within each (virtual) machine to manually bootstrap a node's deployment.

 _Note: it is possible to manually bootstrap virtual machine in either Amazon Web Services or Microsoft Azure!_